-- Which key strategic roles are required - · Key skillsets that are required for each role - How a successful relocation will be defined
+- Which key strategic roles are required - Key skillsets that are required for each role - How a successful relocation will be defined

-As with many organisational structures, global mobility could be managed in two ways: a centralised structure (which is managed from a single location - often from the organisation's headquarters) or a decentralised structure (with decision makers in multiple locations/regions).
-If utilising a centralised structure, global mobility teams face the challenge of being aware of cultural and geographical differences in varying countries (and locations within those countries) that could impact mobility.
+As with many organizational structures, global mobility could be managed in two ways: a centralized structure (which is managed from a single location - often from the organization's headquarters) or a decentralized structure (with decision makers in multiple locations/regions).
+If utilizing a centralized structure, global mobility teams are challenged with being aware of cultural and geographical differences in varying countries (and locations within those countries) that could impact mobility.

-In an intra-India move, the country's broad ethnic and linguistic diversity, and differences in educational structures and housing practices can make an employee feel as though s/he is relocating to a completely different country.
+In an intra-India move, as the country's broad ethnic and linguistic diversity, and differences in educational structures and housing practices can make an employee feel as though s/he is relocating to a completely different country.

-For instance, while some destination services may not be needed for an intracountry move within the United States, they may very well be needed in an intralndia move, as the country's broad ethnic and linguistic diversity, and differences in educational structures and housing practices can make an employee feel as though s/he is relocating to a completely different country.
-There is no one-size-fits-all solution for any intra-country relocation, thus it is important to consider:
+For instance, while some destination services may not be needed for an intracountry move within the United States, they may very well be needed in an intra-India move, as the country's broad ethnic and linguistic diversity, and differences in educational structures and housing practices can make an employee feel as though s/he is relocating to a completely different country.
+There is no one size fits all solution for any intra-country relocation, thus it is important to consider:

-- Perception of the relocation programme: Perceptions of relocation (how it should be defined, what it should consist of, and the level of support provided) can vary from country to country, so it is important to understand regional and cultural norms and expectations - along with company and employee goals and expectations. - The interest level of local talent: If the new location presents significant challenges for or changes to employees regarding cost of living, housing availability, access to amenities, or security risks organisations may need to consider enticing employees with increased relocation support or compensation. - Relationships with local stakeholders: If utilising a centralised mobility management structure, it is particularly important to define and formalise clear roles and responsibilities with global teams, utilise local expertise, and identify any potential challenges.
+- Perception of the relocation program: Perceptions of relocation (how it should be defined, what it should consist of, and the level of support provided) can vary from country to country, so it is important to understand regional and cultural norms and expectations along with company and employee goals and expectations. - The interest level of local talent: If the new location presents significant challenges for or changes to employees regarding cost of living, housing availability, access to amenities, or security risks organizations may need to consider enticing employees with increased relocation support or compensation. - Relationships with local stakeholders: If utilizing a centralized mobility management structure, it is particularly important to define and formalize clear roles and responsibilities with global teams, utilize local expertise, and identify any potential challenges.

-Decision-maker buy-in: Particularly important if utilising a centralised management model, securing localised stakeholder support of and adherence to the mobility programme framework helps to ensure that processes run more smoothly.
-By incorporating local expertise when planning the mobility programme, stakeholder buy-in is more readily obtained and troubleshooting ahead of time can be achieved, versus the need for reactive responses to challenges after they've already occurred.
+• Decision-maker buy-in: Particularly important if utilizing a centralized management model, securing localized stakeholder support of and adherence to the mobility program framework helps to ensure that processes run more smoothly.
+By incorporating local expertise when planning the mobility program, stakeholder buy-in is more readily obtained and troubleshooting ahead of time can be achieved, versus the need for reactive responses to challenges after they've already occurred.